utkarsh6996/User/README.md

-To Sart the above app below are the step as followed;
+To Start the app in your local environment follow the 4 steps below;

 Step 1)  Open the app in Vs code